gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   font-size: 10pt,
 )

+// #set text(
+//   // font: "Linux Libertine",
+//   // font: "Font Awesome 6 Brands",
+//   // font: "Roboto",
+//   top-edge: 1em,
+//   bottom-edge: 0em,
+// )

 #outline()

 // Modify the heading spacing above and below!
 #show heading.where(): set block(above: 0.75em, below: 0.25em)

 // Modify the spacing above a figure (codeblock), so the language annotation does not conflict with text.
-#show figure.where(): set block(above: 1em, below: 0.25em)
+#show figure.where(): set block(above: 1em, below: 0.50em)

 // #colbreak()
 = Intro

-The assign pattern for this assignment is the `Template Method` pattern as described in @Template_method_pattern and ....
+The assign pattern for this assignment is the `Template Method` pattern as described in @Template_method_pattern and @Design_Patterns.

 All indivual complete methods can be found in the Appendix section @appendix.

 #colbreak()
+// #pagebreak()
 = Discussion Point 1